bcgov/platform-services-registry/docs/Project-Set-Resources.md

   As of March 3rd, the **dev** environment now includes a default-deny NetworkPolicy that blocks all communication within the namespace until additional Network Policies are created to open up the desired communication channels.
 (Between Pods, Other Namespaces, Ingress from Routes, etc)

   Additional Information on the move from Aporeto NetworkSecurityPolicies to OpenShift / Kubernetes Network Policies including the environment cut-over schedule can be found [here](https://github.com/BCDevOps/developer-experience/issues/902).

+  A Quick Start Guide for transitioning from Aporeto Network Security Policies to OpenShift / Kubernetes can be found [here](https://github.com/bcgov/networkpolicy-migration-workshop).